yongcai0/scPPY/README.md

 ### Usage
 Open the provided Jupyter Notebook (SC_PPY_model_Run.ipynb) in a Jupyter environment.
 Run the notebook to execute the prepayment model and visualize results.

-### Sample File
-A sample pool (fnm3467_short.csv) is included.
-This file has the information fields needed for prepay historical and future projection.
-To use (dist/YC_ppy.py) properly, ensure the dist/ folder and its runtime files (pyarmor_runtime_xxxxxx/) are intact, and import it in your notebook same way as SC_PPY_model_Run.ipynb does:
+To use the library properly, ensure the dist/ folder and its runtime files (pyarmor_runtime_xxxxxx/) are intact, and import it in your notebook same way as SC_PPY_model_Run.ipynb does:

 import sys
 sys.path.append('dist')
 import YC_ppy

+### Sample File
+A sample pool (fnm3467_short.csv) is included.
+This file has the information fields needed for historical and future prepayment projection.
+This sample shows how pool information should be formatted as input.

 ### License
 This project is open-source and available under the MIT License.
 See the LICENSE file for details.